 Goal: increase each student’s independence in adulthood by providing meaningful instruction in functional everyday tasks.

-Full Capability Program (FCP) is designed for students with significant needs in the areas of communication and daily living skills.
-Staff focuses on task analysis and collaboration with Occupational Therapist and Speech Language Pathologist to address communication, sensory integration and fine and gross motor development.
+Full Capability Program (FCP) Staff focuses on task analysis and collaboration with Occupational Therapist and Speech Language Pathologist to address communication, sensory integration and fine and gross motor development.

 Full Potential Program (FPP)

 Goal: develop critical academic and life skills through a collaborative team-based approach.

 Full Potential Program (FPP) is designed for students in grades 6-8 with an emphasis on the development of critical academic and life skills through a collaborative team-based approach.
 Daily instruction focuses on academics, communication, socialization, daily living skills, leisure skills, vocational training and self-regulation.
 To further develop skills across settings, experiences within the community are incorporated through objective based community outings.
 Through individualized and group instruction, students work towards individual goals that will enable them to maximize their potential.

 Who: students who need more support in academics, communication, functioning, social/emotional development, and behavior.

 Goal: improve cognitive and executive functioning, classroom independence and social communication skills.

 Enrichment Program (EP) is designed for students who benefit from more support in the areas of academics, communication, executive functioning, behavior and social-emotional development.
 Students receive instruction in core classes (English, math and science) and then work with the EP teacher in a very structured environment to revisit lessons and take more time to complete assignments to ensure mastery of subject matter.

 Who: high-functioning students who are at or near grade level but may need different levels of support/accommodations throughout school day.